Hard Water Solutions in Spring Valley, CA.

-Hard Water for Spring Valley homes, done by licensed San Diego County technicians.
-San Diego consistently ranks among the hardest municipal water in California, with levels commonly running 17 to 20 grains per gallon or above depending on the season and the blend of Colorado River and State Water Project sources coming to your neighborhood.
+Hard Water for Spring Valley homes, done by experienced San Diego County technicians.
+San Diego municipal water is consistently hard, with the exact level depending on the season and the blend of Colorado River and State Water Project sources coming to your neighborhood.
 At those hardness levels, scale accumulates inside water heaters, behind showerheads, in dishwashers, and throughout the plumbing.

-What hard water looks like in Spring Valley
+What hard water treatment looks like in Spring Valley

 The scale visible on faucets, the white film on glassware coming out of the dishwasher, and the water heaters replaced before they should need it are all the same problem: Spring Valley's hard water left untreated.
-At 14-20 gpg, the calcium and magnesium in the supply will build on every surface it touches over time.
+The calcium and magnesium in the supply will build on every surface it touches over time.
 Conditioning the water at the entry point stops that cycle and lets appliances and plumbing perform at their rated service life.

-What's included in hard water in Spring Valley?
+What's included in hard water solutions in Spring Valley?

 - Free in-home water test measuring hardness in grains per gallon, not a vague "hard" or "soft" label